 A good habit is combining a tie that has the opposite color of the shirt.
 White shirt and a black tie is such an example.

 Choosing similar colors is also acceptable.
-However, if the shirt and tie have similar/same colors, the tie needs to be in a darker shade than the shirt.
+However, if the shirt and tie have similar/same colors, the tie needs to be darker than the shirt.

 If you are not certain about your choice, I suggest you check out some of the default suit, shirt & tie color combinations that I’ve already talked about.